Alpha Omega Alpha (AOA) Selection Criteria for Class of 2019

 All candidates will be given a two-week deadline by which they must turn in a CV that covers the leadership, community service, research, and personal categories.
 The CV is meant to generally answer the question, “What have you done outside of class work?”
 All information must pertain to the student’s time in medical school.
 The only exception to this rule is research conducted the summer immediately prior to matriculation.
 Candidates should be as specific as possible in noting their activities and should provide a brief description, the number of hours involved, and the duration of involvement.
 Please note that involvement in a certain activity cannot be listed in more than one category.
 An example CV will be provided.
 Students who fail to turn in their completed CV by the specified deadline forfeit their candidacy for induction into AOA.

-The current AOA student members and AOA faculty sponsors will review the CV of each candidate.
+The current AOA student members and AOA faculty sponsors will review blinded CVs of each candidate.
+Groups of three to four selection committee members will review and assign points for an individual section of the blinded CV (for example, one group will review the leadership section for all applications).
 The more involvement and excellence a student shows in each category the more points he/she will receive.
 Zero points may be given in a category if the candidate has no qualifying activities in that category.
 The maximum number of points for the leadership, community service, and research categories are five points each, whereas the maximum number of points for the personal category is two points.

 Points from each category will be added together to calculate a student’s total points for the CV review section, for a maximum total of 17 points.
-These points will be added to the points obtained from the other three sections: UTSW Grades, USMLE Step 1 Score, and Peer Vote.
+These points will be added to the points obtained from the other two sections: UTSW Grades and USMLE Step 1 Score..
 Points are awarded as outlined below.

 If outside commitments are not listed in the tables below, the Board may vote on assigned points.